fredericrous/dotfiles/README.md

 the machine changed, it will ask if you want to overwrite it or skip it.
 You can then merge the files with the command `chezmoi merge <file>` and run the `apply` command again.

+## Troubleshout

+During the execution of `chezmoi apply`, you'll get prompted for a password to fetch data from Bitwarden and one to retrieve data encrypted with gpg.
+Without the passwords you should just remove the files that are prefixed by `encrypted_` and `private_`